psteinb/libmultiviewnative/README.md

 ## Disclaimer

 The library at hand is an evolving project.
-It is designed as the native implementation of http://fiji.sc/Multi-View_Deconvolution.
+It is designed as the native implementation of http://fiji.sc/Multi-View_Deconvolution (cf. <http://arxiv.org/abs/1308.0730>).
 The ultimate goal is to implement the performance sensitive parts of the Multi-View_Deconvolution in this library.